Creative Director David Brady

-As an visual artist, Brady is known for his continuous exploration of the figure through traditional and digital collage and his use of discarded objects.
+As an visual artist, Brady is known for his continuous exploration of the figure through traditional and digital collage and his use of discarded objects and the everyday ballpoint pen.

 Brady views painting and creativity as a science in which one incessantly experiments with a variety of mediums and self-taught techniques while researching themes through travel, sketching and research.
 Utilizing a host of found objects and recycled materials his collage based paintings portray powerful and provocative images that reflect contemporary life.
 His creations include collage, assemblage, oil and drawing as well as digitally based projections and interactive multimedia.